 When students spend time in discussions with their peers in small, collaborative groups, there is time to talk about their learning.
 They can practice the “soft skills” we often think of as isolated from core content.
 Students in a small group might meet with their teacher in front of an interactive display.
 This is not for a teacher-directed lesson but an opportunity to model their thinking collaboratively.

 For example, a teacher might pull up a word sort on an interactive screen.
 Then she can model for a small group of students.
 Then students can discuss together as they jump up and move words from one side of the screen to the next – talking about their decisions, explaining their thinking, and working collaboratively.
 Alternatively, students might zoom into a map of a place featured in a short passage they are reading in a guided reading group.
 They can move from one place to the next, draw on the screen, and discuss text-to-world connections in their group.

 As a new teacher, I entered a classroom with chalk and a chalkboard and an overhead projector.
 Too often the integration of new technology falls into the substitution category in the SAMR model from Dr. Ruben Puenteara.
 One of the reasons I wrote the book Tasks Before Apps is to help realign our conversations around technology integration to make sure we are using digital tools purposefully, and thoughtfully in the classroom.

 An interactive whiteboard doesn’t have to be a screen that shows off the same information you would write with chalk on a chalkboard.
-It becomes a space where students can model their thinking, access information, and show off their thought process and final creations.
-In small groups, students can come together to show what they know, explore a new topic, and talk about their learning together.
+It becomes a space where students can model their thinking.
+They can access information and show off their thought process and final creations.
+In small groups, students can come together to show what they know.
+They can explore a new topic and talk about their learning together.